Project

 dependency pinning makes packaging pulp3 more complicated than necessary

 Added by evgeni about 5 years ago.
-Updated almost 5 years ago.
+Updated about 5 years ago.

 Status: